 LA YOGA: So everything comes back to love?

 Sri Prem Baba: Yes, everything.
 Love is the juice of life.

 Where to Find Sri Prem Baba in Santa Monica

-Sri Prem Baba will be offering daily discourses (satsangs) at Bhakti Fest from September 7-10, each day from 11am – 1pm.
+Sri Prem Baba will be at Bhakti Fest in 2018.

-For more information about Sri Prem Baba’s upcoming series of teachings in LA and at Bhakti Fest, visit: sriprembaba.org/en
+For more information about Sri Prem Baba’s 2018 series of teachings in Los Angeles, at Bhakti Fest, in Sedona, and in Orlando, Florida, visit: sriprembaba.org/en